DavidJKTofan/davidtofan.com/content/articles/cloudflare-l7-security-recommendations/index.md

 - Apply [Rate Limiting](https://developers.cloudflare.com/waf/rate-limiting-rules/) based on IP or other [characteristics](https://developers.cloudflare.com/waf/rate-limiting-rules/parameters/#with-the-same-characteristics) to prevent abuse and credential stuffing attacks.
   - This is often combined with [Leaked Credentials Detection](https://developers.cloudflare.com/waf/detections/leaked-credentials/).
 - For APIs, implement a positive security model with [API Shield](https://developers.cloudflare.com/api-shield/), including [Schema Validation](https://developers.cloudflare.com/api-shield/security/schema-validation/) and [Sequence Mitigation](https://developers.cloudflare.com/api-shield/security/sequence-mitigation/).
-  - Alternatively, one can use [Sequence Rules](https://developers.cloudflare.com/bots/concepts/sequence-rules/) to track and enforce the order of requests a user has made and the time between requests.
+  - Alternatively, one can use [Sequence Rules](https://developers.cloudflare.com/bots/concepts/sequence-rules/) (or also called _Cookie-based Sequences_) to track and enforce the order of requests a user has made and the time between requests.
 - [Caching](https://developers.cloudflare.com/cache/concepts/default-cache-behavior/) anything possible can also help reduce the load and resources of the origin servers.
 - Cloudflare is gradually rolling out Fraud Detection features, such as [disposable email checks](https://blog.cloudflare.com/cloudflare-security-posture-management/).
 - Additional bot-related configurations can be adjusted by Cloudflare's Bot Team on a case-by-case basis.